Dmitry Mazepin: Uralchem and Uralkali

 As part of a business development strategy, Mazepin has sought to introduce both companies to African markets.
 Both Uralchem and Uralkali have been in talks with several African countries to increase production and build new plants on the continent.
 In December 2018, Mazepin met with Kenya's President Uhuru Kenyatta to discuss new business deals as relations between Russia and Kenya are improving.

 Mazepin met with Zimbabwe's President Emmerson Mnangagwa and Zambia’s President Edgar Lungu, in 2018.
 Zimbabwe and Zambia are planned to become important hubs for fertilizer production as global demand is set to rise.
 Mazepin also met with Angola’s president João Lourenço in March 2019 to discuss the possible construction of a urea plant in the country that would have a capacity of 1 million tonnes per year.
 During the Russia-Africa International Forum held in October 2019, Mazepin met with Emmerson Mnangagwa and Mozambique’s President Filipe Jacinto Newsy.
-This was to reaffirm Uralchem’s interest in investing in mineral fertilizer production in Zimbabwe, seeing that it is already supplying fertilizers to Zimbabwe, Zambia, Kenya and Angola, and is starting deliveries to Mozambique.
+This was to reaffirm Uralchem's interest in investing in mineral fertilizer production in Zimbabwe, seeing that it is already supplying fertilizers to Zimbabwe, Zambia, Kenya and Angola, and is starting deliveries to Mozambique.

-In March 2022, Dmitry Mazepin reduced his stake in Uralchem below the control one and resigned as CEO of the company.
+In March 2022, Dmitry Mazepin reduced his stake in Uralchem to 48%, which is below the controlling stake, and left the post of CEO of the company.